onnenon/salonlew_old/README.md

-# A remake of Salonlew.com.
+# A Remake of Salonlew.com
-VueJS on the frontend, dockerized go webserver container for deployment.
+VueJS on the frontend, Nginx container for deployment.

 ## Build Setup